Saltwater Fish vs. Freshwater Fish?

 Unless an animal cell (such as the red blood cell in the top panel) has an adaptation that allows it to alter the osmotic uptake of water, it will lose too much water and shrivel up in a hypertonic environment.
 If placed in a hypotonic solution, water molecules will enter the cell, causing it to swell and burst.
 Plant cells (bottom panel) become plasmolyzed in a hypertonic solution, but tend to do best in a hypotonic environment.
 Water is stored in the central vacuole of the plant cell.

-The central vacuoles of the plant cells in this image are full of water, so the cells are turgid.
+The central vacuoles of the plant cells in the left image are full of water, so the cells are turgid.
+The plant cells in the right image have been exposed to a hypertonic solution; water has left the central vacuole and the cells have become plasmolysed.

 The action of osmosis can be very harmful to organisms, especially ones without cell walls.
 For example, if a saltwater fish (whose cells are isotonic with seawater), is placed in fresh water, its cells will take on excess water, lyse, and the fish will die.
 Another example of a harmful osmotic effect is the use of table salt to kill slugs and snails.